JRW-lab/JRW-lab.github.io/nestarray.markdown

 permalink: /nestarray/
 ---

 This space merely acts as a main hub for my personal projects and thoughts.
-My more professional and useful projects can be found by clicking Home above, but my work found here is less serious.
+My more professional projects can be found by clicking Home above, but the work found here is less serious.

 <ul>
   {% for essay in site.essays %}